 “Waaaa!
 Daddy!”
 Anise clapped from the stairs, seeing the flurry of motions.

 “Hehe!
 Thanks honey!”
 Troyle grinned at his daughter.
 “It doesn’t matter if you are ambidextrous or not.
 All that matters is your swords flow fluidly, not disrupting each other or getting entangled in your arms.”
 Troyle spun the sticks in his hands around his body without so much as grazing each other or his clothes.
 “Know the length of your sword and feel the placement of their positions as you-”

-The door opened, and Adalina came in.
-A small cloth bag in her arms, filled with grocery.
+The door opened and Adalina came in.
+She was carrying a small cloth bag in her arms filled with grocery.
 “Are you two not done yet?”
 She questioned them with a raised eyebrow.

 “Mommy!”
 Anise bolted towards the door at her mother.

-“Welcome back, dear.
-We’re just about done here.”
+“Welcome back dear.
+We were just about done here.”
 Troyle replied.
 “As I was saying, know the length of your sword and feel the placement of their positions as you swing them.
-Don’t get careless, and remember to concentrate on what you are doing.
-Your sword can just as easily take your own life, as it could your enemy’s.”
+Don’t get careless and remember to concentrate on what you are doing.
+Your swords can just as easily take your own life, as it could your enemy’s.”

 “I understand, father.”
 Kaidus replied in earnest.
 He knew full well the dangers of a weapon.

 “You two!
 Move these back so I can get started on lunch.”
 Adalina ordered.

 “Yea!
 Move theesh back!
 Mommy make Lunch!”
 Anise also shouted happily.